 Watch your mood

 - Keep telling yourself why you want to stop using meth in the first place.

 - Read your 'things I don't like about meth' reminder card.

-- Remind yourself of the benefits of not using meth– stick a list on the wall.
+- Remind yourself of the benefits of not

 - Put a picture of yourself at your worst in a prominent place.